COVID-19 Updates: Protecting Albertans from the Omicron variant.

-It takes time and effort to address complicated issues such as these.
+It takes time and effort to address complicated issues.
 It is a job that no one government, business or agency can implement and solve on their own.
 Challenges facing biodiversity and natural resources require cooperation, innovation and a sincere desire to reach out, understand and work with one another to find common ground.

 Feature Story: Upper Red Deer River Special Bison Area